 setSrc(newSourceObject)

-parameter, the player will clear its current buffer, load the new media source and updates its UI (including bitrate informations,
+its current buffer, load the new media source and updates its UI (including video, audio, text tracks).
+When

 srcChangeAutoplay